jerekyyro/LatinWords/README.md

 # LatinWords
-A Java application which identifies Latin nominative forms.
+A Java application that identifies Latin nominative forms.

 Based on 'Latinan alkeiskurssi opetusmoniste' by Jyri Vaahtera, Turku: Turun yliopisto, 1999.